underworldcode/UWGeodynamics/docs/source/Manual.rst

 As you can see, most of the property are undefined.

-They are several ways to define the physical parameters of our Material.
+They are several ways to define the physical parametres of our Material.

 -  The first one is to add them directly when creating the object
    itself: